-growth hacker (noun) - one who’s passion and focus is pushing a metric through use of a testable and scalable methodology.
+growth hacker (noun) - one whose passion and focus is pushing a metric through use of a testable and scalable methodology.

 "Growth hacker" is a new word for most but a long held practice among the best internet marketers and product managers in Silicon Valley.
 With mass media fading away and the onslaught of mass customization & niching on the web, marketing as we known it for the past 100 years has died.
 People are awash with mounds of data and marketing fatigue is at an all-time high.
 Users are drowning and won’t pay attention to the next best widget, regardless of how good it is.
 Distribution is now the number one problem that faces every product and every startup.